team178/2023RobotCode/2023-breakdown.md

 We tried many things to solve this, and finally, the meeting before DCMP, we found the issues.

+#### What went wrong?

 The encoder is plugged into the RoboRIO using one of the DIO Ports.
-In the code, we use a `DutyCycleEncoder` class' `getDistance()` method to get the reading from the encoder.
-We supply the class with a 'distance-per-rotation' value of 2xpi.
+In the code, we use a `DutyCycleEncoder` class's `getDistance()` method to get the reading from the encoder.
+We supply the class with a 'distance-per-rotation' value of 2π(2 times PI).
 So, this method got us the measurement we needed.
 Now, what we didn't expect, is for this class to account for rollover.

 Rollover is when the encoder makes one full rotation.
 In absolute mode, once it reaches that full rotation, it's actual output resets back to zero.
 The same thing happens going the other way.
 This class acounts for that, so when you go over one rotation, instead of going back to zero, it adds +1 to an internal counter, so you can go over 1 rotation.